sudoer-Huatao/calc_ultra/README.md

 ## Requirements

-This program requires the `sympy`,  `numpy`, and `matplotlib` modules installed.
+This program requires the `sympy`,  `numpy`, `rich`, and `matplotlib` modules installed.
 Other required modules are built in to most Python IDEs.

 ## Warnings